There’s more to compensation than wages and salary.

 This same report also showed discrepancies between what HR departments and employees said about 401(k) retirement plan and employee assistance, demonstrating that ignorance of benefits is a widespread problem.
 For each benefit listed, HR departments were significantly more likely to say a perk was offered than employees — further illustrating the lack of awareness.

 Why wouldn’t employees take the time to read and understand their benefits material?
 Especially if the employee perks have the potential to add value to their lives?

 Well, communication is a two way street.

 One reason might be your communication channel of choice.
 Are you explaining company benefits face to face, via email, or are you sending them a “Benefits Guide” that gets lost in the mailbox or the junk drawer?
 The way you communicate benefits needs to be intentional, comprehensive and personalized with your employees in mind.

 Another important communication factor is your tone of voice.
 Are you communicating in a dynamic, expressive way?
 Are you carefully targeting your messaging so that you know it’s being sent to the right people?

-Lastly, make sure that you are sharing benefit information year round — not just during open enrollment.
+Lastly, make sure that you are sharing benefit information year round — not just during your open enrollment period.
 Benefit awareness is just the first step.
-If you truly care about your employees —and getting the most bang for your buck — benefits teams should intentionally communicate to ensure proper utilization.
+If you truly care about your employees —and getting the most bang for your buck — benefits teams should intentionally communicate with employees to ensure proper utilization.

 Very few employees go to the dentist or the doctor during open enrollment.
 In fact, it might be three or four months down the road before they decide to utilize their benefits package.
 By that point, they might not be able to easily recall or reference their benefits information.